walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 As in Pandas, the first step is to resample the time data.
 However, unfortunately Spark does not provide an equivalent to Pandas `resample()` method.
 Our approach in PySpark is to generate an array containing an equally spaced time grid between the mininmum and maximum time.
-The trick here is to first group the read data by house, then create the respective array for each house and use the sql function `explode()` to convert the array into a column.
+The trick here is to first group the read data by house, then create the respective array for each house using a udf (if you want to learn more about how to create UDFs, you can take a look [here](https://walkenho.github.io/how-to-convert-python-functions-into-pyspark-UDFs/) and use the sql function `explode()` to convert the array into a column.
 The resulting structure is then used as basis to which we add the read value information for the times where it exists using a left outer join.
 The following code shows how this is done.
-Note, that we are using a spark user-defined function.
+Note, that here we are using a spark user-defined function.
 Starting from Spark 2.3, Spark provides a pandas udf, which leverages the performance of Apache Arrow to distribute calculations.
 If you use Spark 2.3, I would recommend looking into this instead of using the (badly performant) in-build udfs.